Annapolis Opera 2014 – 2015

 Ticket revenues only cover a small percentage of the cost to produce a fully staged opera, making the support of individual and corporate donors vital to organizations such as The Annapolis Opera.

-Volunteers at the Third Annual Singable Feast October 2013
+Volunteers at the Fourth Annual Singable Feast September 2014

 Volunteering is a wonderful way to become more involved in the Opera.
 From providing housing for singers, to ushering at performances and helping plan events, there are many opportunities to get involved!